Chicago Bone Fracture Accident Lawyers

-When we experience a serious fall or some other accident, great stress is put on our bodies and the force may result in our bones giving way in the form of a fracture injury.
-Most bone fractures are sustained while playing sports or in a vehicular or other type of accident.
-Rosenfeld Injury Lawyers understands the impact that a broken bone can have on an individual’s life, including immediate pain and lingering disability.
-We offer free review of Illinois personal injury cases involving broken bone injuries, and we invite you to discuss your Chicago bone fracture accident case with an attorney today.
+When we experience a serious fall or some other accident, great stress is put on our bodies and the force may result in our bones giving way in the form of a broken bone injury.
+Most fractures in personal injury cases are sustained in motor vehicle accidents such as car accidents, medical malpractice or motorcycle accidents.
+Rosenfeld Injury Lawyers LLC understands the impact that a broken bone can have on an individual’s life, including immediate pain, medical bills, and lingering disability.
+We offer a free review of Chicago personal injury cases involving broken bone injuries, and we invite you to discuss your case with an attorney today.

-If your fracture was caused by the negligent actions of another party, they are legally responsible for all costs associated with it.
-Our law firm is experienced with getting individuals of all ages compensation for their pain and medical expenses related to bone fractures sustained in accidents.
+If your injury was caused by the negligent actions of another party, they are legally responsible for all costs associated with it.
+Our law firm is experienced with getting individuals of all ages compensation for their pain and medical expenses related to injuries sustained in accidents.

 We are based in Chicago but handle cases across Illinois.
-If you have been involved in an accident that caused a bone fracture, contact a Chicago broken bone accident attorney today for a free consultation.
+If you have been involved in an accident, contact a personal injury attorney today for a free consultation.

-Our Chicago law office regularly represents people who have sustained broken bones due to, among other causes:
+Our Chicago law office regularly represents people who have sustained fractured bones due to:

 - Car crashes

 - Bicycle accidents

 - Motorcycle crashes

 - Work-related incidents

 Your Chicago personal injury lawyer will review all the circumstances surrounding your injury to identify potential defendants involved in your case.
 A defendant could include a landlord who neglected to repair a broken stairwell, a supermarket that neglected to clear away ice and snow outside the store entrance, a motorist who failed to obey traffic laws that caused the car accident, or others that were directly or indirectly responsible for your damages.